psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

    "scope":"example"
 }
 ```
-The JWT in case of an error respone looks the same as for the response type "code".
+In case of an error response, the JWT contains the error response parameters in same manner as with the response type "code".

 ### 4.2 Signing and Encryption